-I was asked to step into a project when the Project Manager moved on.
+I stepped in to lead a project when the Project Manager moved on.
 Sorry to say, I couldn’t make sense of the plan.
 Furthermore, each team member confided concerns about the timing and when they would be getting the data they needed from each other.
 The project outcome was a multi-million-pound bid to a customer.
 Project recovery was the order of the day.

 I took three actions to recover the project.